Michigan's Wine Trails

 Following the shores of Lake Michigan's Little Traverse Bay and the inland lakes of the "Northwest Michigan Wine Region", you'll find new wineries with remarkable old world wines, as well as exceptional new grape, and fruit varieties to the wine world.
 Come enjoy a relaxing wine tour without the crowds, and discover why this beautiful area comprised of Charlevoix, Petoskey, Harbor Springs and Indian River has been attracting resorters for more than 100 years.

-They call Lake Michigan Shore Wine Country the Napa Valley of the Midwest.
+They call Lake Michigan Shore Wine Trail the Napa Valley of the Midwest.
 Like the hills of California, this land is ideal for handcrafting fine wines.
 And our charming resort towns and incredible shoreline are like bottles of bubbly waiting to be uncorked.
-Visit our website to discover more than a dozen Southwest Michigan wineries and tasting rooms, each with its own style.
-Create your own wine tour.
-Make it a romantic getaway.
-Or take a leisurely road trip with friends to discover your favorite vintages.
-Try a cooking class.
-Or revel in our festivals.
+Visit our website to discover more than 20 Southwest Michigan wineries and tasting rooms, each with its own style.
+Create your own wine tour, make it a romantic getaway, or take a leisurely road trip with friends to discover your favorite vintages.
+Try a cooking class, or revel in our festivals.
 Our website is full of ideas, including places to eat, sleep and play along Lake Michigan's beautiful shores.
 Let the good times begin!

 Leelanau Peninsula Wine Trail